Pattedetable/phyg/README.md

 The file used to start the program is ```phys_cegep.py```.

 For the dependancies needed by each program, please refer to its page.

+At this point in development, those programs must be in the same directory as the welcome screen.

 ### Usage